Chart Color Schemes

 Jannali's residents are healthier than average in comparison to broader Australia with prevalence of common health conditions quite low among the general population though higher than the nation's average across older, at risk cohorts

 Health data shows relatively positive outcomes for Jannali residents.
-Prevalence of common health conditions is quite low among the general population, though higher than the national average across older, at-risk cohorts.
+Prevalence of common health conditions is quite low among the general population, but higher than the national average among older, at-risk cohorts.

-Approximately 61% of the total population (4,193 people) has private health cover, compared to the national average of 55.3%.
-The most common medical conditions are mental health issues and asthma, affecting 8.1 and 7.8% of residents respectively.
+The rate of private health cover is exceptionally high at approximately 61% of the total population (4236 people), compared to the national average of 55.7%.
+The most common medical conditions in the area are mental health issues and asthma, affecting 8.1% and 7.8% of residents respectively.
 70.4% of residents declare themselves completely clear of medical ailments, similar to Greater Sydney's 70.6%.
-As of 2021, 17.2% of residents are aged 65 and over (1,182 people), lower than Greater Sydney's 18.8%.
+Jannali has 17.2% of residents aged 65 and over (1194 people), which is lower than Greater Sydney's 18.8%.

 Frequently Asked Questions - Health